 There’s no mistaking this shaggy, twisted shrub that grows high on dry rocky slopes in the Western United States.
 A member of the rose family, cliffrose has fragrant, creamy blooms that appear from spring to fall and provide important forage food for deer, cattle and sheep, especially during the winter.
-Its highly absorbent bark enables the plant to retain moisture as do its evergreen leaves.
+Moreover, its highly absorbent bark and evergreen leaves enable the plant to retain moisture.

 Gnarled branches of cliffrose